 Large parts of central Thailand were severely flooded during the year 2011.
 The Dutch Expertise Network for Flood Protection (ENW) and TU Delft performed a post-flood field investigation in cooperation with Thai partners.
 The team investigated damages due to the floods and identified a number of failures of dykes and structures in the Lower Chao Phraya river basin and the flood defence systems of industrial estates around Bangkok.
-The report can be downloaded here.

 A team of Dutch researchers visited Japan to learn the lessons for coastal risk management of the devastating tsunami of March 2011.
 During a field visit coastal areas were visited that were destroyed by 10m to 15m high tsunami waves.
 A seminar was held in Sendai (June 7, 8) to exchange lessons and implications for managing coastal risks from storms, floods and tsunamis.

 The seminar was supported by the Netherlands Organisation for Scientific Research (NWO) and the Japan Society for the Promotion of Science (JSPS).
-The seminar report can be downloaded here.

 Members of the hydraulic engineering group from TU Delft were asked to do a fact-gathering study by a large insurance company after hurricane Katrina.
 The aim was an independent collection of data, relevant to the disaster, including hydraulic loads on the system, meteorological conditions and dike breach locations and conditions.
 Two field investigations were performed early 2006.
 The group also analysed geotechnical levee failures, building damages and loss of life datasets.
 The insights in the failures of some of the levees due to piping and instability have resulted in more attention for these mechanisms in the Netherlands.